 The Metropolitan Museum of Art – or the Met – is one of the world’s most famous art museums, containing a world-class collection of art from ancient to contemporary times.

 The Met’s permanent collection is always on view, and visitors can take a trip through time by walking through the architecturally impressive rooms.
 Surrounded by the stunning location of Central Park, the Met is both easy to access and majestic to behold.

-Check out our helpful guide for visiting the Empire State Building, packed full of tips for visiting, places to eat nearby, and ways to save on a bunch of other popular area attractions.
+Check out our helpful guide for visiting The Metrolpolitan Museum of Art, packed full of tips for visiting, places to eat nearby, and ways to save on a bunch of other popular area attractions.

-We’ve got you covered – The Met admission is available with the below money saving options, so you can choose the attraction pass that’s right for you:
+We’ve got you covered – admission to The Met is available with the below options, so you can choose the attraction pass that’s right for you:

 1. Explorer Pass – Choose as you go.
 Includes admission of up to 10 attractions.

 2. Build Your Own Pass – Select the attractions you want to visit prior to visiting.

 See all available passes, attractions & prices – Learn more.

 Tips for Visiting the Metropolitan Museum of Art

 Make a plan: The Met is large, and is easy to get lost in.
 If you’re trying to take in the whole place in one visit, start with one of the side wings (Greco-Roman off to the left, or Egyptian off to the right.)
 Not only will this lead you through to other rooms, but you’ll also get to experience a historical timeline of cultural production from around the world.